 The book is available in two versions:

 1. As an ebook on Amazon Kindle.
-Simply go to your country's Amazon web site, select Kindle Store and search for Stephen's War.
+Simply go to your country's Amazon web site, select Kindle Store and search for me (as author) Stephen Pemberton.
+Alternatively search for the Amazon Standard Identification Number (ASIN) which is B06XKCL2NG

 2. As a Hardback book.
 This is published by Tredition and is available from their online bookshop at www.tredition.co.uk/bookshop.
-Alternatively, search in other book shops.
+It is also available from most Amazon web sites and again search for me (as author) Stephen Pemberton.
+Alternatively search for the ISBN-10 of 3732390616 or